braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/treasure_data.md

 ## Customization

-The Export Results parameters are described in the following table.
+the export results parameters are described in the following table.

 ![Export Configuration Dialog][3]{: style="max-width:80%;"}